-The world is currently on the cusp of a major technology change.
+The world is currently on the cusp of a major technology shake up.
 Advances in technologies like solar power, battery storage, electric vehicles and driver-less cars are already changing the world as we know it.

-Germany, along with many other forward thinking countries, is rapidly moving away from fossil fuels and increasingly seeing the value that renewable energy has.
+Germany, along with many other forward thinking countries, is rapidly moving away from fossil fuels.
+They have realised the value renewable energy has.
 As a part of the country’s energy transition, Germany is building four massive wind turbines that are filled with water.
-When the wind blows, the spinning blades draw water up from the river below.
-During periods of peak demand, the water is then gravity fed into the hydro-power station below.
+Spinning blades draw water up from the river below when the wind blows the turbines.
+The water is then gravity fed into the hydro-power station below during peak demand periods.

 The 246.5-metre tall turbine creates hydro-electricity as well as wind power.
 The water within the turbines will also act as a giant battery that will discharge and control output.
 Literally, forward thinking is in the air.